LULIU1816/TwoSLSanalysis/README.md

 # Usage

-The main functions is *TwoSLSanylsisLUAD* for Lung adenocarcinoma (LUAD) individual level data, and *TwoSLSanylsisLUSC* for Lung squamous cell carcinoma (LUSC) individual level data.
-The difference between *TwoSLSanylsisLUAD* and *TwoSLSanylsisLUSC* is the exsitance of repeated measures data of LUAD methylation.
+The main function is *TwoSLSanylsis* for two stage analysis of cancer (eg.Lung adenocarcinoma (LUAD)) individual level data downloaded from TCGA, other functions "casecontrolfunction" which has a 1:1 case-control gene expression data, "edgeRfunction" which performs a differentially expressed genes analysis required edgeR package,""  The difference between *TwoSLSanylsisLUAD* and *TwoSLSanylsisLUSC* is the exsitance of repeated measures data of LUAD methylation.
 Thus, concrete analysis should be made according to concrete circumstance.
 Moreover,  *TwoSLSanylsisLUSC* is the general function in other cancer analysis.
 You can find the instructions by '?TwoSLSanylsisLUAD' and '?TwoSLSanylsisLUSC'.

 library(TwoSLSanylsis)